Edge data integration

 An edge data integration is an implementation of data integration technology undertaken in an ad hoc or tactical fashion.
 This is also sometimes referred to as point-to-point integration because it connects two types of data directly to serve a narrow purpose.
-Many edge integrations, and actually the vast majority of all data integration, involves hand-coded scripts.
+Many edge integrations, and actually the vast majority of all data integration, involve hand-coded scripts.
 Some may take the form of Business Mashups (web application hybrids), Rich Internet applications, or other browser-based models that take advantage of Web 2.0 technologies to combine data in a Web browser.

 Examples of edge data integration projects might be: